 If you’ve ever wanted to boldly go where no one has gone before, you might want to take a second look at furniture finds from storage units.
 Star Trek: The Original Series possesses a campy charm when we watch it over 50 years later.
 These were the old days of TV production when custom props were no more than slightly altered everyday objects.
 Because of this, the future doesn’t always look particularly futuristic; a fact that Dax nods to during the classic DS9 episode “Trials and Tribble-ations.”

 Take Kirk’s chair, for example.
 It’s a receptionist chair manufactured by Madison Furniture Industries.
 The original captain’s chair used on the Star Trek set sold for over $300K at auction in 2002, but if you’re handy, you can make your own using the ubiquitous office chair as a base.

 The Enterprise briefing room was furnished less elaborately than the bridge.
 It’s easy to give any place a 23rd-century feel with Burke chairs, models 115 and 116.
 Dress up the chairs with a few triangles, and you’re ready to explore the galaxy.

-As a lasting pop culture staple, Star Trek memorabilia still sell strong.
+As a lasting pop-culture staple, Star Trek memorabilia is still selling strong.
 How can you tell if something is an original prop or a replica?
 You could look for manufacturer labels.
 Or, you could look for Tootsie Pop residue courtesy of Mr. Spock.
 According to props master John Dywer, Leonard Nimoy found it perfectly logical to stash lollipops in the tricorders used on set.

 Live long and prosper on your next auction journey.